sbs-software/argo-wrapper/README.md

        get - Get an Argo workflow

 SYNOPSIS
-       get --id string --namespace string --help
+       get [--id string] [--namespace string] [--help]

 OPTIONS
        --id string
        Unique ID of the workflow to retry.
-       Defaults to the workflow of Argo workflow context [Optional]
+       In interactive mode, defaults to the workflow of Argo wrapper context [Optional]

        --namespace or -n string